KUSA (TV)

-KUSA (channel 9) is a television station in Denver, Colorado, United States, affiliated with NBC.
-It is owned by Tegna Inc. alongside MyNetworkTV affiliate KTVD (channel 20).
-The two stations share studios on East Speer Boulevard in Denver's Speer neighborhood; KUSA's transmitter is located atop Lookout Mountain, near Golden.
+KUSA (channel 9, branded as 9 News) is a television station in Denver, Colorado, United States, affiliated with NBC.
+It is owned by the Tegna subsidiary of Nexstar Media Group alongside KTVD (channel 20), an independent station with MyNetworkTV; Nexstar also owns CW station KWGN-TV (channel 2) and Fox affiliate KDVR (channel 31).
+KUSA and KTVD share studios on East Speer Boulevard in Denver's Speer neighborhood; KUSA's transmitter is located atop Lookout Mountain, near Golden.
 In addition to its main studios, the station also operates a secondary studio and news bureau on Canyon Avenue in Fort Collins.